kuwshyDEV/kuwshyDEV/README.md

 - 👋 Hi, I’m @kuwshyDEV
 - 👀 I’m interested in programming and working in different languages whenever I can!
-- 🌱 I specialise in Go, Rust, Python, Java, Javascript, Typescript, Tailwind CSS, CSS/HTML
+- 🌱 I specialise in Python, Golang & Rust - (As well as Full-Stack Web Development)
 - 📫 You can reach me at @kuwshyplus on discord!
-- ⚡ Fun fact: Alhamdulilah, I'm muslim :D